gulfiliz/gulfiliz.github.io/_posts/2025-04-01-topological-phases.md

 the number of times the wavefunction
 "winds" around the Brillouin zone.

-It is a winding number —
+It is a winding number,
 a topological property
 that cannot be changed
 without tearing the wavefunction.